 He was an avid outdoorsman, and for him, hunting was not only a sport, but a time honored family tradition steeped in memories, rituals, as well as his deep respect for nature and creation.

 My father was an amazing storyteller, and so I think I like to think I inherited just a little of that from him.
 And indeed, a lot of great storytelling is part of the enjoyment and experience of hunting.
-I still remember the tales I heard and enjoyed many times over, sitting around the kitchen table with my family.
+I still remember the tales I enjoyed many times over, sitting around the kitchen table with my family.

 “Hunting is much more than harvesting a deer.
 A true hunter applies his skills to everyday life.
 He hunts or seeks the truth in everything.
 He seeks a genuineness in relationships, honesty and reliability in everything he does.
 From the first time I stepped into the woods as a young boy, I sensed there was something reverent and something linked together.”